renzmann/renzmann.github.io/content/emacsd.md

 Emacs on its own does not have a nice pop-up-menu like Vim for completing text at point.
 For both the minibuffer and `completion-at-point` it uses a special buffer called `*Completions*`, from which we can see (and optionally select) a completion from potential candidates.
-It only updates when issuing a command, such as hitting TAB, rather than updating live as we type, which makes it a bit clunky compared to what we see in modern editors.
-We will lean on some external packages to remedy this, but before getting to that we have two orders of
-business:

-1. Setting the _completion style_
-2. Enhancing the behavior of the default `*Completions*` buffer and how we can interact with it.
+Before we get to tweak those settings, though, we first need to oil the engine with an enhanced _completion style_

 ### Completion style: Orderless {#completion-style-orderless}